FreeGeekTwinCities/factotum/README.md

-# Kanso Pages
+# FrontDesk

-Pages is a CouchApp that I used for learning [Kanso](http://kan.so) and CouchDB.
-It might also be useful for building a simple website.
+This is a basic application for tracking "front desk" info (sales and donations) for Free Geek Twin Cities.

 ## Requirements